-State to pay $1.5 million to settle prison-death lawsuit
+Washington state to pay $1.5 million to settle lawsuit over fatal prison beating

-The Department of Corrections has agreed to pay $1.5 million to the family of a man who was stomped to death in state prison in Monroe.
+The Washington State Department of Corrections has agreed to pay $1.5 million to the family of a man stomped to death in prison.

-MONROE (AP) — The state Department of Corrections has agreed to pay $1.5 million to the family of a man who was stomped to death in state prison in Monroe.
+The state Department of Corrections has agreed to pay $1.5 million to the family of a man who was stomped to death in state prison in Monroe.

-The Daily Herald of Everett reports that the federal lawsuit accused corrections officers to protect 45-year-old Gordon Powell, of Centralia, from being beaten to death at the Monroe Correctional Complex in May 2015.
+The Daily Herald of Everett reported that the federal lawsuit accused corrections officers of failing to protect 45-year-old Gordon Powell, of Centralia, from being beaten to death by a fellow inmate at the Monroe Correctional Complex in May 2015.

 A spokesman for the Washington Department of Corrections confirmed a settlement was reached June 12 but added that the agency did not admit liability.

-Benjamin Price was charged with aggravated first-degree murder in connection to Price’s death.
+Benjamin Price was charged with aggravated first-degree murder in connection with Powell’s death.
 He was found incompetent to stand trial and is receiving treatment at Western State Hospital.

 Most Read Stories